Dozens killed as army, rivals battle for control of Sudan - World News

 The Sudanese military and a powerful paramilitary group battled for control of the chaos-stricken nation for a second day Sunday, signaling they were unwilling to end hostilities despite mounting diplomatic pressure to cease fire.

-A doctors' group said that at least 56 civilians were killed and that it believed there were dozens of additional deaths among the rival forces.
-The Sudan Doctors’ Syndicate said close to 600 people were wounded, including civilians and fighters.
+As night fell, residents reported heavy explosions and continued gunfire, as well as airstrikes pounding RSF targets.
+The clashes come as most Sudanese are preparing to celebrate the holiday that marks the end of the holy month of Ramadan, when Muslims traditionally fast from sunrise to sunset.

-The clashes capped months of heightened tensions between the military and its partner-turned-rival, the Rapid Support Forces.
-Those tensions had delayed a deal with political parties to get the country back to its short-lived transition to democracy, which was derailed by an October 2021 military coup.
+Fighting raged around the military’s headquarters throughout the day.
+“Heavy explosions and gunfire around the clock,” said Amany Sayed, a 38-year-old Khartoum resident.
+“The battles here (in the capital) never stopped.”

-In Khartoum and Omdurman, fighting was reported around the military headquarters, Khartoum International Airport and state television headquarters.
-A senior military official said RSF fighters clashed with troops at military headquarters early Sunday and that a fire broke out at a facility for ground troops.
+In Khartoum and Omdurman, fighting was also reported around Khartoum International Airport and state television headquarters.
+A senior military official said clashes with RSF fighters began earlier in the day around military headquarters.

 Abass said her family spent the night huddling on the ground floor of their home.
 “No one was able to sleep and the kids were crying and screaming with every explosion,” she said.
 Sounds of gunfire were heard while she was speaking to The Associated Press.